Donaldson-Thomas Transformation of Double Bruhat Cells in Semisimple Lie Groups: Preliminaries

 Now let's turn to the adjoint form $G_{ad}$.
 Since the Cartan matrix $C_{\alpha\beta}$ is invertible, and we can use it to construct another basis $\left\{H^\alpha\right\}$ of the Cartan subalgebra $\mathfrak{h}$, which is defined by

 Replacing $H_\alpha$ with $H^\alpha$ we can rewrite the relations among the Chevalley generators as

-It turns out that $H^\alpha$ are cocharacters of the maximal torus $H$ of $G_{ad}$, and hence we can extend our earlier notation $a\mapsto a^{H_\alpha}$ to $a\mapsto a^{H^\alpha}$.
+It turns out that $H^\alpha$ are cocharacters of the maximal torus $H$ of $G_{ad}$, and hence we can extend our earlier notation $t\mapsto t^{H_\alpha}$ to $t\mapsto t^{H^\alpha}$.
 In particular the following statement is true.

-\begin{prop} If $\beta\neq \alpha$, then $e_{\pm \beta} a^{H^\alpha}=a^{H^\alpha}e_{\pm \beta}$. \end{prop} \begin{proof} This follows the fact that $[H^\alpha,E_{\pm \beta}]=0$ whenever $\beta\neq \alpha$. \end{proof}
+\begin{prop} If $\beta\neq \alpha$, then $e_{\pm \beta} t^{H^\alpha}=t^{H^\alpha}e_{\pm \beta}$. \end{prop} \begin{proof} This follows the fact that $[H^\alpha,E_{\pm \beta}]=0$ whenever $\beta\neq \alpha$. \end{proof}

+The basis $\left\{H^\alpha\right\}$ of $\mathfrak{h}$ was first introduced by Fock and Goncharov \cite{FGamalgamation} to give the cluster Poisson structure on the double Bruhat cell $G_{ad}^{u,v}$, which will play an important role in our paper.

-Note that $H^\alpha$ are generally not cocharacters of the maximal torus $H$ of a non-adjoint-form semisimple Lie group $G$.
-Thus for a non-adjoint-form semisimple Lie group $G$, $a^{H^\alpha}$ is only well-defined up to a center element; however, since we will be consider the double quotient $H\backslash G^{u,v}/H$, this center element ambiguity will be gone because the center $C(G)$ is contained in the maximal torus $H$.
-The basis $\left\{H^\alpha\right\}$ of $\mathfrak{h}$ was first introduced by Fock and Goncharov \cite{FGD} to give the cluster Poisson structure on the double Bruhat cell $G_{ad}^{u,v}$, which will play an important role in our paper.
+Lastly, we should point out that $H^\alpha$ are not cocharacters of the maximal torus $H$ of a non-adjoint-form semisimple Lie group $G$.
+Thus for a non-adjoint-form semisimple Lie group $G$, $a^{H^\alpha}$ is only well-defined up to a center element; however, since we will be considering the double quotient $H\backslash G^{u,v}/H$, this center element ambiguity will be gone because the center $C(G)$ is contained in the maximal torus $H$.